The Complete Tenant Screening Guide for Nigerian Landlords (2025)

 Documenting screening decisions: Always document why you accepted or rejected applicants.
 Good documentation shows "Selected Applicant A because: income 4× rent requirement, excellent previous landlord reference, strong guarantor (senior civil servant), complete documentation provided promptly.
 Rejected Applicant B because: income only 2× rent requirement, previous landlord reported late payments, could not provide acceptable guarantor."

-This documentation proves you used legitimate business criteria, not discrimination.
+This paper trail proves you relied on legitimate business criteria, not discrimination.

 Retention of applicant information: Keep accepted applicant information throughout tenancy (becomes tenant file).
 For rejected applicants, NDPR requires keeping only as long as necessary.
 Recommended: keep rejected application records for 3-6 months (in case of discrimination claims), then securely delete personal information.
 You may retain de-identified statistics (number of applications, acceptance rate) but delete names, IDs, and contact information.